-Viruses are responsible for some of the most dangerous and deadly diseases including influenza, ebola, rabies and smallpox.
+Viruses are responsible for some of the world’s most dangerous and deadly diseases, including influenza, ebola, rabies, smallpox and COVID-19.
 Despite their potential to kill, these potent pathogens are in fact considered to be non-living, as alive as the screen that you are reading this article on.

 How is this possible?
-How can something as nasty as a virus spread so fast, reproduce and infect other living things but not be considered a living creature?
-The answer is complex and has been a subject of debate since the moment they were first named in 1898.
+How can something as nasty as a virus spread so fast, reproduce, and infect other living things, but not be considered a living creature?
+The answer has been a subject of debate since the moment viruses were first named in 1898.

 What do we mean by ‘alive’?

-There is no single undisputed definition that offers a hallmark of life.
-Some of the more common questions to distinguish between living and non-living things are as follows.
-Does it have its own biological ‘machinery’ to replicate?
+There is no single undisputed definition of life.
+Some of the more common questions to distinguish between living and non-living things are Does it have its own biological ‘machinery’ to replicate?
 Does it multiply through cellular division?
 Does it have a metabolism?

 For each of these questions, viruses receive a fail.

 In order to replicate, viruses must first hijack the reproductive equipment of a host cell, redirecting it to ‘photocopy’ the genetic code of the virus and seal it inside a newly formed container, known as the capsid.
-Without a host cell, the virus simply can’t replicate.
+Without a host cell, they simply can’t replicate.

 Finally, a virus isn’t considered living because it doesn’t need to consume energy to survive, nor is it able to regulate its own temperature.
 Unlike living organisms that meet their energy needs by metabolic processes that supply energy-rich units of adenosine triphosphate (ATP), the energy currency of life, viruses can survive on nothing.
 In theory, a virus can drift around indefinitely until it contacts the right kind of cell for it to bind to and infect, thus creating more copies itself.